 Allergen information could be provided as a ‘contains’ statement, for example ‘Chicken Tikka Masala (contains: milk, nuts (almond)’).
 Another method could be the use of a chart such as the example below:

-Where food is placed on the market by a food business free of charge (such as testers and samples, canapés served at events) or as complimentary snacks or meals (such as a plate of biscuits, pastries or unwrapped chocolates at hotels, airline meals, mealsa hotel, or a meal served at eventsan event), information about allergenic ingredients must be provided.
+Where food is placed on the market by a food business free of charge (such as testers and samples, canapés served at events) or as complimentary snacks or meals (such as a plate of biscuits, pastries or unwrapped chocolates at a hotel, or a meal served at an event), information about allergenic ingredients must be provided.
 This should be provided in writing or signposted to where it could be obtained for example through a member of staff on a label, menu or ticket.

 Best Practice